-We prohibit our portfolio managers and analysts who make investment decisions on our investment strategies from investing in individual securities (other than the Mawer Canadian Funds) in order to prevent any potential conflicts and ensure that client interests take priority.
+We prohibit Restricted Persons from investing in individual securities (other than the Mawer Canadian Funds) in order to prevent any potential conflicts and ensure that client interests take priority.

-For all other employees, our Personal Trading Policy requires that all trades in non-exempt securities are reviewed and approved by our compliance department prior to execution.
-If any proposed trades create a potential conflict of interest, our clients' interests will take priority and approval will not be granted for the proposed trade by the employee.
+Access Persons can trade in non-exempt securities but must receive pre-clearance from our compliance department prior to execution.
+If any proposed trades create a potential conflict of interest, our clients' interests will take priority and approval will not be granted.

-All staff complete a quarterly certification to confirm the accuracy of their reportable external brokerage accounts, holdings, and transactions.
-An annual acknowledgement is also completed by all staff to certify their adherence with the Personal Trading Policy.
+All staff complete a quarterly certification to confirm the accuracy of their reportable external brokerage accounts, and transactions, and complete an annual acknowledgement to confirm their holdings.
+On an annual basis, all staff are also required to certify their adherence with the Personal Trading Policy.